- Completion of a minimum of 33 semester units of approved graduate courses;

 Graduation with Honors

-Students who satisfy all program requirements and maintain a grade point average of 3.885 or higher on their coursework will receive their M.S. in Engineering Management degrees with distinction.
+Students who satisfy all program requirements and maintain a grade point average of 3.885 or higher on their coursework will receive their Master of Arts in Music Industry Administration degrees with distinction.
 The notation "with distinction" is posted on the transcript and will appear on the diploma.

-Upon successful completion of all course work and requirements, students must indicate the semester in which they plan to take the comprehensive exam.
-The application for graduation must be sent to the program coordinator with a check in the amount of $47, payable to CSUN.
+Upon successful completion of all coursework and requirements, students must indicate the semester in which they plan to complete the Graduate Culminating Experience Project.
+The application for graduation must be sent to Admissions and Records with a check in the amount of $47, payable to CSUN.

 Reinstatement to the Program